The Result

 FAQs

-This enabled the business to promote multiple PPV events simultaneously—a big step forward for marketing agility.
+This enabled the business to promote multiple PPV events simultaneously, and a big step forward for marketing agility.

 SEO & Analytics Support